 You can see our recommended settings here.

-The Sony A9G has two features to help mitigate burn-in.
+This TV has two features to help mitigate burn-in.
 We recommend enabling the Pixel Shift option and run the Panel refresh procedure once a year or less, as Sony recommends.

 You can read about our investigation into this here.